Gordon Stretton: South America, Argentina

 From Paris, he visited Brazil with his jazz band and performed the opening song at a Copacabana club.

 He settled in Buenos Aires, Argentina from the late 1920s after being hired by businessman Augusto Álvarez to act in one of the local entertainment companies, at the cinema theatre "Select Lavalle".
 Stretton performed with his own group at the Cafe L'Aiglon and was included in the Argentine Theatre Yearbook in 1926.
-In 1927 he performeded for Buenos Aires' Grand Carnival balls.
+In 1927 he performed for Buenos Aires' Grand Carnival balls.
 In 1928 he embarked on a three-month tour around Argentina, employing the Brazilian composer and musician Luiz Americano as part of his group.
 By 1929 he had founded Gordon Stretton's Symphonic Jazz Band.
 He accompanied Edward, Prince of Wales, during his tour of Argentina.

 Radio broadcasting developed in Argentina from August 1920 onwards, and Stretton became an early contributor.
 He began appearing on radio in 1929 and by the mid-1930s he hosted his own radio show Hullo Jazz on the Buenos Aires radio station LR8 Paris.
-He also led a live performance by his current 14 piece band.
+He also led a live performance by his current 14-piece band.
 In 1931 Stretton again performed in Brazil at the El Dorado theater, appearing with singers including Carmen Miranda and the American Little Esther.

 During the Second World War, Stretton wrote and performed songs to raise money for the British airforce and International Red Cross.

 In 1936 Stretton was one of the founding members of the Argentinian performing rights society, SADAIC.
 Also in the same year banjoist Tony Tuck who had been in the Versatile Three and Versatile Four moved from the US to Argentina and joined Stretton's band.
 Later, in 1948, Vic Filmer from the UK also became part of Stretton's group.

 In July 1953 Stretton was co-author of a requiem in a radio broadcast across Argentina on the first anniversary of Eva Perón's death.

 In the 1960s Stretton owned and ran a dance academy.

 He finally retired in the 1970s, although his last performance was when he was 92 in 1980 at the Cafe Tortoni in Buenos Aires with the jazz singer Lona Warren.
 The show, Melodies of Hollywood was a tribute to his decades performing and broadcasting jazz.

 Musical genres

 Stretton performed in several musical styles during his career, adopting new ones as the twentieth century progressed.
 As he gained independence and a personal reputation in Wales and northern England, he performed in the popular styles of the American blackface minstrel show and also Edwardian romantic ballad songs.
 His earliest writing credits are for romantic ballads.
-After he moved to London and meeting American musicians, he moved into jazz both performing, writing and directing.
+After he moved to London and met American musicians, he moved into jazz both performing, writing and directing.
 This genre was the basis of his reputation for the rest of his career.